DulminiHansika/FIBONACCI-GENERATOR/README.md

 - The script will then display the Fibonacci series up to the specified limit.

 ## Example
-Enter the limit for Fibonacci series: 20
+-Enter the limit for Fibonacci series: 20
-Fibonacci series up to 20 :
+-Fibonacci series up to 20 :
-0 1 1 2 3 5 8 13
+-0 1 1 2 3 5 8 13